 On Write Night, the Seekers sanctuary is filled with tables of people of all ages and ethnicities who are given the opportunity to sit down together with pen in hand and read and comment on the powerful poems written by incarcerated youth.
 Often times, the incarcerated poets are in solitary confinement for as much as 23 hours a day and are also placed far from family and friends who might otherwise visit them.
 This reportedly leads to extreme loneliness and the sense that they have been forgotten by the world.
 So this small act of communicating with them by reading and commenting on their poetry has a hugely positive effect on the attitudes of those incarcerated when they receive back their poems with hundreds of comments from people they don’t know.
 Write Night is also a time when the Poet Ambassadors (formerly incarcerated youth and adults) speak sharing their poems, their experiences, and their current prospects and placements for further schooling or work.
 The ambassadors circulate throughout the tables for the hour and a half session informally creating a bond between community members and the group of the formerly incarcerated youth and adults.
 It is a very powerful experience that is always well attended.
 It has been especially good to see that so many of the attendees are students from the DC area wanting to help the cause.
 Poet Ambassadors also frequently meet with middle school and college students as well as community groups (offices, civic organizations, book clubs, and more.)
 Recently, Poet Ambassadors met with students and faculty at both Harvard Law School and Columbia Law School.

-During the past two years, and especially in 2017, there has been an increase in the number of volunteers who attend the Write Night at Seekers (typically from 50 to 75 attendees).
+Since 2017 there has been an increase in the number of volunteers who attend the Write Night at Seekers (typically from 50 to 75 attendees).
 There has also been an increase in the number of Poet Ambassadors who attend.
 In the early days at Seekers there might have been 4 or 5 Ambassadors attend, and now there are regularly have between 10 and 20.
 During the time that Write Night has been happening at Seekers, the organization has grown tremendously, adding more re-entry services for members once they leave jail.
 Last year, Free Minds served over 500 members through its Jail, Prison and Reentry Book Clubs.
 They also won the prestigious Aspen Ideas Award, enabling them to plant seeds for similar programs in several other cities across the country.
 Marcia Sprague volunteers regularly at Write Night and often helps with setting up the space and coordinating evenings at Seekers.
 Michael Woldoff is frequently there as well.

 The Henry Luce III Center for Arts and Religion nurtures and guides students, churches, and artists exploring the intersection of the arts and theology.
 The Dadian Gallery serves as a meeting place for both contemplative reflection and communal celebration, playing host to compelling one-of-a-kind shows and spiritually themed exhibitions.
 A long standing Artist-in-Residence program offers seminary students hands-on-training in a variety of artistic traditions, while also providing artists with shared studio space and a spiritual home well suited to vital art making.